aszaryk/delete_latest_scan/README.md

 NOTE:

---apps_sandboxes.txt is a REQUIRED text file containing application and sandbox ID's: [appi_id:sandbox_id].
+--apps_sandboxes.txt is a REQUIRED text file containing application and sandbox ID's: [app_id:sandbox_id].
 See example file.

---If no [sandbix_id] is provided, the utility will delete the most recent policy level scan from the app profile
+--If no [sandbox_id] is provided, the utility will delete the most recent policy level scan from the app profile